 ra2 studio - Fotolia

-As companies take advantage of machine learning algorithms' ability to learn from data, spot patterns and produce actionable information from voluminous data sets, many IT service providers will be tasked with delivering IT skills, technology and consulting services to incorporate machine learning into their customer's business operations.
-Some channel partners have already created new lines of business in the machine learning field.
+Enterprises across a range of vertical markets are poised to take advantage of machine learning algorithms' ability to learn from data, spot patterns and produce actionable information from voluminous data sets.
+Against that backdrop, IT service providers may find themselves becoming machine learning consultants.
+Some channel partners have already created new lines of business in the machine learning field, delivering IT skills, technology and services that incorporate machine learning into their customers' business operations.

-Similar to technologies such as cloud computing, ERP, CRM and supply chain software, artificial intelligence's machine learning tools are primed to help businesses understand their customers better, accomplish tasks more efficiently, improve revenue and reduce business costs.
+Similar to technologies such as cloud computing, ERP, customer relationship management and supply chain software, artificial intelligence's machine learning tools, part of the broader field of data science, are primed to help businesses understand their customers better, accomplish tasks more efficiently, improve revenue and reduce business costs.
 Machine learning use cases span a number of fields, including telecommunications, healthcare and professional services.

 Nevertheless, investments in the technology are an indication of things to come.

-"Globally, we estimate tech giants spent $20 billion to $30 billion on AI in 2016, with 90% of this spent on R&D and deployment, and 10% on AI acquisitions," the MGI report stated.
-"VC and PE [private equity] financing, grants, and seed investments also grew rapidly, albeit from a small base, to a combined total of $6 billion to $9 billion.
+"Globally, we estimate tech giants spent $20 billion to $30 billion on AI in 2016, with 90% of this spent on R&D and deployment, and 10% on AI acquisitions," the MGI report stated. "[Venture capital and private equity] financing, grants, and seed investments also grew rapidly, albeit from a small base, to a combined total of $6 billion to $9 billion.
 Machine learning, as an enabling technology, received the largest share of both internal and external investment," the report noted.

 Accenture explores machine learning use cases

-Against that backdrop, systems integrator and IT consulting firm Accenture launched a variety of tools and services earlier this year to test AI systems, including machine learning algorithms, that it says will help companies build, monitor and measure reliable AI systems at customer data center sites, as well as in the cloud.
+One role for emerging machine learning consultants is to help customers nail down appropriate use cases.
+Systems integrator and IT consulting firm Accenture provides an example.
+The company launched a variety of tools and services in 2018 to test AI systems, including machine learning algorithms.
+The company said its approach will help clients build, monitor and measure reliable AI systems at customer data center sites, as well as in the cloud.

 "You can't get good insights out of bad data," he said.
 "If you want to derive benefits from machine learning, you have to have an IT infrastructure that supports a whole spectrum of techniques involved in analytics.
 It's not really just about machine learning, but it's about how you capture your data.
 From an IT point of view, it's a matter of discipline and adding capabilities, both human and technological, to get at the data and its preparation.
 In addition to that, you have to then have very good algorithms that can extract the right signals."